Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 So fun!
 It's amazing to see tangible results like having a text conversation that responds back to you according to what you tell it.

+### Day 5: Feb 26th, 2020

+#### Today's Progress
+- Project Planning

+#### Thoughts:
+Didn't do any coding, but sat down and sudo coded out the project.
+First time sudo coding!
+Interesting.
+Used a gsheet.